phptuts/codingwithnoah/summer-camp/day-1/bristlebots/index.md

 ![Step 4](/images/summer-camp/day-1/bristlebots/step_4.jpg)

-5) Pile the other side of the tape off and attach one of the motor's wires to it.
+5) Peel the other side of the tape off and attach one of the motor's wires to it.

 ![Step 5](/images/summer-camp/day-1/bristlebots/step_5.jpg)

-6) Attach one side of the battery to the motor to the tape.
+6) Attach one side of the battery to the tape.

 ![Step 6](/images/summer-camp/day-1/bristlebots/step_6.jpg)